YunoHost/doc/packaging_apps_arguments_format.md

         "fr": "some help text in french"
     }
-    "default", "some stuff", // optional, not available for all types "example": "an example value" // optional
+    "default", "some stuff", // optional, not available for all types "example": "an example value", // optional
-},
+    "optional": true, # optional, will skip if not answered },
 ```